-After each experiment, elastic wave velocities decrease during hydrostatic decompression, down to values lower than those of the intact material (e.g., by about 10\% for the test conducted at 120 MPa confining pressure, cf. Figure \ref{fig:decompress_vpvs}).
-The decrease in elastic wave velocities is accompanied by a significant increase in anisotropy (Figure \ref{fig:decompress_thomsen}).
+After each experiment, elastic wave velocities decreased during hydrostatic decompression, down to values lower than those of the intact material (e.g., by about 10\% for the test conducted at 120 MPa confining pressure, cf. Figure \ref{fig:decompress_vpvs}).
+The decrease in elastic wave velocities was accompanied by a significant increase in anisotropy (Figure \ref{fig:decompress_thomsen}).